jeff-godwin/RNAseq/README.md

 # RNAseq
-An automated script for analysing RNA sequencing data
+An automated BASH script for analysing RNA sequencing data